-Many estate plans don’t produce the results the owners intended…
+Many Estate Planning processes don’t produce the results the owners intended…

 Which is too bad — because most of these failures are preventable.

 The failures usually don’t spring from the tax strategies or language in the will.

 The failures most often result from the human side, or soft side, of estate planning.

 There are two main reasons for estate planning failures.

 One cause is the heirs aren’t prepared for the financial transition.
 There are a couple of ways heirs need to be prepared.

 Some heirs simply don’t have the skills or knowledge to handle the money or property, or they aren’t emotionally equipped for it.

 This is especially common when the estate is very valuable, but the problems occur in estates of any amount.

 Often, the parents who accumulated the wealth focused on providing for the children.
 They weren’t focused on teaching the children their values regarding wealth or their methods for accumulating and managing it.